Have you ever wondered if it’s worth it to build a brand? How can it really impact a business?

 As was told before, the Brand Building process must ensure the User gets a good experience.
 Because if they like how your brand is making them feel, they will remember it.

 Having clear navigation is very important when you build a brand site.
-It allows a better user experience, and it also helps Google and other search engines to navigate
+It allows a better user experience, and it also helps Google and other search engines to navigate your site.
+This end up helping your chances to rank high on Google.

 This is particular for CMS users.
 Most times they have default stuff that you need to get rid off as soon as possible.